The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 Incrementally & over time your glute medius will learn to do its job well.

-Can yoga poses stretch the gluteus medius?
+3. Yoga poses to stretch the gluteus medius

 It’s not just weakness and underuse of the glute medius muscle that causes discomfort.
 Since yoga and other activities ask a lot of the glute medius, it is totally possible to strain it, inflame it, and to make it generally sore.